Connecting to Oracle with Kerberos authentication - Amazon Relational Database Service

 Connecting to Oracle with Kerberos authentication

 This section assumes that you have set up your Oracle client as described in Step 8: Configure an Oracle client.
 To connect to the Oracle DB with Kerberos authentication, log in using the Kerberos authentication type.
-For example, after launching Oracle SQL Developer, choose Kerberos Authentication as the authentication type, as shown following.
+For example, after launching Oracle SQL Developer, choose Kerberos Authentication as the authentication type, as shown in the following example.

 To connect to Oracle with Kerberos authentication with SQL*Plus: